 College Factual analyzes over 2,000 colleges and universities in its annual rankings and ranks them in a variety of ways, including most diverse, best overall quality, best for non-traditional students, and much more.

-Cornell landed the #17 spot in College Factual's 2021 ranking of best overall colleges in the United States.
-The higher ed experts analyzed 1,715 colleges and universities across the nation to determine this ranking.
-This puts it in the top 1% of all schools in the nation!
+Cornell landed the #26 spot in College Factual's 2024 ranking of best overall colleges in the United States.
+The higher ed experts analyzed 2,238 colleges and universities across the nation to determine this ranking.
+This lands it a coveted spot in the top 5% of all colleges and universities in the country.

 The student to faculty ratio is often used to measure the number of teaching resources that a college or university offers its students.
 The national average for this metric is 15 to 1, but at Cornell it is much better at 9 to 1.
 That's good news for students who want to interact more on a personal level with their teachers.

 Another measure that is often used to estimate how much access students will have to their professors is how many faculty members are full-time.
 The idea here is that part-time faculty tend to spend less time on campus, so they may not be as available to students as full-timers.

 The full-time faculty percentage at Cornell University is 93%.
 This is higher than the national average of 47%.

 The freshmen retention rate of 97% tells us that most first-year, full-time students like Cornell University enough to come back for another year.
 This is a fair bit higher than the national average of 68%.
 That's certainly something to check off in the good column about the school.

 The on-time graduation rate for someone pursuing a bachelor's degree is typically four years.
 This rate at Cornell for first-time, full-time students is 87%, which is better than the national average of 33.3%.